World Software Corporation

 World Software Corporation is an American software company that is the creator and distributor of Worldox, a Document Management System.
 As of 2018, World Software Corporation had over 6,000 customers in 52 countries and 200 resellers, 5,200 customer installations with 4,800 being law firms, legal departments and legal organizations, 300 financial services firms and 100 in other industries.

 History

 World Software Corporation was founded in New Jersey in 1988 by Tom Burke and Kristina Burke.

 By 2018, World Software and Worldox technology had established and maintained a single, dedicated product and corporate focus of a Legal Document Management System over these 30 years.

-Worldox technology synchronizes the Cloud, Mobile, internet (browser) and Microsoft Windows environments by providing the core requirement of a seamless, cross-platform digital filing system for documents, emails, and objects (aka unstructured data).
+Worldox technology synchronizes the Cloud, Mobile, internet (browser) and Microsoft Windows environments by providing the core requirement of a cross-platform digital filing system for documents, emails, and objects (aka unstructured data).